On Higher Graph Manifolds: Proofs

 The conclusion of Proposition \ref{prop:entropy} then gives the lower bound of the first inequality of the entropy estimate.
 If we assume that the curvatures of $(M,g)$ are scaled to have lower bound $-4$, then $h(g)\leq 2(n-1)$ by the Bishop-Gromov comparison theorem.
 In summary,

 Now observe that the quantity $h(g)\vol(M,g)^{\frac1n}$ is homothety invariant.
 Hence, restricting to metrics within the given smooth class, we may express $h(M)$ as,

 We now produce a sequence of metrics $g_j$ on $M$ with $K_{g_j}\geq -4$ whose volumes converge to $\vol(M_{sym},g_{sym})$.
-If entropy were Gromov-Hausdorff continuous then this would show that $h(M)=h_o\vol(M_{sym},g_{sym})^{\frac1n}$.
-However, since this is unknown, we will be content using the bound $h(g_j)\leq 2(n-1)$.
+If entropy were Gromov-Hausdorff continuous then this would show that However, since this is unknown, we will be content using the bound $h(g_j)\leq 2(n-1)$.

-To begin with, we note that boundary horospherical nilmanifolds of the locally symmetric pieces are either flat in the real hyperbolic case, or else have a generalized Heisenberg type with intrinsic curvatures between $-4$ and $4$ when the locally symmetric metric has curvature bounds in $[-4,-1]$.
+To begin with, we note that boundary horospherical nilmanifolds of the locally symmetric pieces are either flat in the real hyperbolic case, or else have a generalized Heisenberg type with intrinsic curvatures lying in the interval $[-3,1]$ when the locally symmetric metric has curvature bounds in $[-4,-1]$ (see \cite{N}).
 We now show that there is a sequence of metrics $g_j$ of curvature bounded between $-4$ and $4$ on $M$ such that $\vol(M,g_j)\to \vol(M_{sym},g_{sym})$.

-Given a $j\in \set{1,2,\dots}$, we construct the metrics $g_j$ on $M$ as follows.
-Start with a locally symmetric metric on each piece $M_i$ with curvatures in $[4,-1]$, horospherical boundary components and extending sufficiently far out each cusp such that each of the boundary components of $M_i$ have volume $e^{-j-10}$.
-On a width $1$ collar of each component of $\pa M_i$ we alter the locally symmetric metric in the following way.
-Starting from the boundary, a convex horospherical nilmanifold $Q$, and using a warped product metric $dt^2+f(z,t)dz^2$ on $[0,1] \times Q$ we can choose $f(z,t)$ to transition the metrics on the slices for $t\in[0,1]$ from the nilpotent metric on $\set{0}\times Q$ inherited from the locally symmetric one to one on $\set{1}\times Q$ that is totally geodesic.
-To do this $f(z,t)$ starts as the proper nilpotent dilatation of $f(z,0)$ for $t$ near $t=0$ and decreases with the second derivative $\pa_{tt} f(z,t)>0$ until made to be constant in $t$ in a neighborhood of $t=1$.
-(Note that here $t$ does not correspond to the same horospherical parameter used in earlier constructions.)